How Many People Are Named Lorena?

 An estimated 30,723 people in the United States have the first name Lorena.
 It is predominantly female (99.5%).
 The average bearer is 40 years old, and Lorena peaked in popularity in 1980 with 835 births that year.

-Below you will find a full statistical profile of Lorena as a first name in the United States, including gender data, a year-by-year popularity timeline going back to 1880, a decade breakdown, and state-by-state birth registrations.
+Below you will find a full statistical profile of Lorena as a first name in the United States, including gender data, a year-by-year popularity timeline going back to 1880, a decade breakdown, state-by-state birth registrations, and, when available, a 2020 Census snapshot showing who had the name at that point in time.
 You can also check how many people share the full name Lorena paired with any surname.

 Key Insights